 The highest incidence rate of Covid-19 in Limerick is in Limerick City East

-THE 14-day incidence rate of Covid-19 in two of Limerick's six Local Electoral Areas remains stubbornly high, new figures have confirmed.
+THE incidence rate of Covid-19 in Limerick has fallen slightly and remains one of the lowest in the country, new figures have confirmed.

 Subscribe or register today to discover more from DonegalLive.ie